dat2Cph/spring2025/docs/network_and_threads_1/learningobjectives.md

    - What does a HTTP response contain?
    - Provide examples in java of how to use the above concepts

+6. Explain and demonstrate the use of threads in Java
+   - What is a thread?
+   - Why do we need threads?
+   - What is the difference between threads and processes?

 ![Network](./img/steampunkserver.webp)